Felix F. Feist

 Felix F. Feist (July 15, 1883 - April 15, 1936) was a lyricist and Metro-Goldwyn-Mayer executive.
 He wrote the lyrics for songs in several Broadway shows.
-Leo Feist was his brother, Felix E. Feist was his son, and Raymond E. Feist is his grandson.
+Leo Feist, one of the "Big 7" sheet music publishers, was his brother.
+Felix E. Feist was his son, and Raymond E. Feist is his grandson.
 Several of the songs he wrote the lyrics for became prominent.
 "Strolling 'Long the Pike" was a song set at the 1904 World's Fair in St. Louis.
 Ada Jones recorded the song "Bull Frog & Coon" in 1906 for Edison Records.
 It was also recorded by the Five Brown Brothers in 1911.
 Feist wrote the lyrics for the song now known as "Skidamarink", a popular children's song.